hpc/libcircle/README.md

     // Do stuff with my_data ...

     /*
-     * Update the variable we use to count the number of
+     * Update the variable that we use to count the number of
      * items we have processed.  libcircle will periodically
      * snapshot this variable as input to a reduction operation
      * due to our reduce_init callback that provides the memory